-Chestnuts are also very popular to enjoy alone, cooked on the fire with a special perforated pan like roasted chestnuts or in salt, or even baked as in this recipe!
+Chestnuts are also very popular to enjoy alone, cooked on the fire with a unique perforated pan like roasted chestnuts or in salt, or even baked as in this recipe!

 There are more than one hundred varieties of chestnuts.
 Flour can also be produced from them, which is versatile for preparing cakes and homemade pasta.
-Before purchasing, it is good to make sure that the fruit is firm, and the skin has a bright and uniform color.
+Before purchasing, it is good to make sure that the fruit is firm and the skin has a bright and uniform color.